Aphids are fearsome insects that attack leaves and feed on plant sap. There are natural ways to treat against them.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Green aphids by Joseph Holt under © CC BY-NC-ND 2.0
+Green aphids (also on social media) by Joseph Holt under © CC BY-NC-ND 2.0

 Aphids with ladybug & ant by Myriam Zilles under Pixabay license